Learning Styles Guide for Every Teacher in 2025

 These auditory learning strategies can help engage your students, leading to improved academic and overall success.

-3. Kinesthetic Learning Style
+3. Kinesthetic learning style

-Kinesthetic learning style is a learning method where students learn best through hands-on experience or physical activity.
+The kinesthetic learning style is a learning method where students learn best through hands-on experience or physical activity.

 Kinesthetic learners are also referred to as tactile learners.
 They rely on movement, touch, and manipulation of objects to remember information.